ppapasaikas/SANJUAN/README.txt

 SANJUAN, are given within the help message of SANJUAN.

-IMPORTANT: when doing pre-processing and mapping by yourself
+IMPORTANT: when doing pre-processing and mapping by yourself, please note the following important points,

-1. the XS attribute field in BAM files is necessary Skipping SANJUAN's pre-processing and mapping routine, the user can do adapter removal, trimming and mapping of paired RNAseq reads by himself.
-The user would then apply the splicing analysis of SANJUAN to her BAM files.
-The splicin analysis of SANJUAN relies amongst other things on the XS attribute field for junction reads in the BAM files.
+1. the XS attribute field in BAM files is necessary as SANJUAN relies amongst other things on the
+XS attribute field for junction reads in the BAM files.
 When using the STAR aligner the XS attribute for (canonical) junction reads can be generated for all types of libraries